Online Courses

 LATIN 3 HONORS - GRADES 9-12

-Prerequisite: Minimum C- in each semester of Latin 1 and Latin 2.
+Prerequisite: Minimum C in the first semester of Latin 1 and Latin 2.
+Placement pending based on 2nd semester grades matching prior requirements.

 In Latin 3 H, students take their knowledge and appreciation of Latin to the next level.
 Students read some of the best Latin prose and poetry ever written or spoken; students visit the library of great authors.
 The library card gives them access to the timeless words of the greatest Roman poets, storytellers, and orators.
 Students' skills with the Latin language give them direct access to the beauty and power of these great authors' thoughts.
 Students will strengthen their vocabulary as well as their appreciation for well-crafted writing.